 - Offer Local Delivery – if you offer local delivery, you can set custom rates

 - Local Pickup – offer a click-and-collect service for local customers

 - Shipping Integration – connect your store to your account with shipping providers such as FedEx or UPS

-- Fulfilment Integration – connect your store to fulfilment services such as Shopify Fulfillment Network, Amazon, Rakuten Super Logistics, and Shipwire
+- Fulfillment Integration – connect your store to fulfillment services such as Shopify Fulfillment Network, Amazon, Rakuten Super Logistics, and Shipwire